This page details the various characters allied with the main heroes of Voltron: Legendary Defender.

 - The Stoic: She's usually very calm and collected.
 When Ezor and Zethrid go off to throw stuff at Haggar's crew out of sheer boredom, she's left at the control area looking annoyed at her comrades.

 - True Companions: Subverted.
 She and the other generals are initially depicted to be very close, and she triggers an internal rebellion against Lotor due to his sudden murder of Narti.
-However it turns out that she was faking her defection and was secretly still loyal to Lotor all along, apparently completely unphased by his actions.
+However, it turns out that she was faking her defection and was secretly still loyal to Lotor all along, apparently completely unfazed by his actions.
 Later on it's shown that she's turned on her two remaining friends as well, though she eventually manages to convince Ezor and later Zethrid to let go of their hatred and join the Voltron Alliance.

 - Undying Loyalty: Her most notable trait is her absolute loyalty to Lotor no matter what.
 Eventually subverted when she turns against him for declaring his intentions to exterminate the Galra.